-Our clinical trials have been funded by approximately \$168.9 million in cumulative grants awarded primarily by the National Institute of Aging, or NIA, a division of the National Institutes of Health, which includes a grant award of approximately \$81.0 million from the NIA to fund our Phase 2 (COG0203) study of CT1812 in patients with early-stage AD.
-We intend to enroll 540 patients in our COG0203 clinical trial with mild cognitive impairment, or MCI, due to AD or mild AD who have elevated levels of A $\beta$ as determined by positron emission tomography, or PET, imaging or as measured in cerebral spinal fluid, or CSF.
+Our clinical trials have been funded by approximately \$171.0 million in cumulative grants awarded primarily by the National Institute of Aging, or NIA, a division of the National Institutes of Health, or NIH, which includes a grant award of approximately \$81.0 million from the NIA to fund our Phase 2 START (COG0203) study of CT1812 in patients with early stage AD.
+We intend to enroll 540 patients in our START trial with mild cognitive impairment, or MCI, due to AD or mild AD who have elevated levels of Aβ oligomers as determined by a clinical diagnosis of AD confirmed with amyloid biomarkers positron emission tomography, or PET, imaging and/or cerebrospinal fluid, or CSF, biomarkers.
 Patients will be randomized to receive CT1812 or a placebo for 18 months.
 In addition to cognitive and functional measures, such as the Clinical Dementia Rating Scale, or CDR, Sum of Boxes, or SB, and ADAS-Cog, we intend to use a variety of biomarkers to measure target and/or pathway engagement and assess changes in neurodegeneration and disease progression.
-We are conducting this clinical trial in collaboration with the Alzheimer's Clinical Trial Consortium, or ACTC, an NIA-funded clinical trials network designed to accelerate studies for therapeutics for AD and related dementias, and we expect to begin enrollment in the second half of 2022.
+We are conducting this clinical trial in collaboration with the Alzheimer's Clinical Trial Consortium, or ACTC, an NIA-funded clinical trials network designed to accelerate studies for therapeutics for AD and related dementias, and we expect to open sites by the end of 2022.

-We intend to expand our CT1812 pipeline to include additional indications such as dry age-related macular degeneration, or dry AMD, a disease that results in the deterioration of the macula, causing distortion, loss of central vision and eventual blindness, for which there are currently no FDA approved treatments.
+We intend to expand our CT1812 pipeline to include additional indications such as dry age-related macular degeneration, or dry AMD, an eye disease that results in the deterioration of the macula, causing distortion, loss of central vision and eventual blindness, for which there are currently no FDA approved treatments.
 The S2R complex is expressed in the retina in several cell types including the retinal pigment epithelial cells, or RPE, photoreceptors and retinal ganglion cells.
-We believe that an S2R antagonist, such as CT1812, may help to regulate the damage-response processes related to these cells that are impaired in dry AMD.
-After the completion of our ongoing preclinical studies and subject to discussion with the FDA, we intend to advance directly into a Phase 2 clinical trial in the second half of 2022, leveraging our knowledge of CT1812's preclinical and clinical profile to date.
-We have initiated discussions with the FDA regarding our plan.
+We believe that an S2R modulator, such as CT1812, may help to regulate the damage-response processes related to these cells that are impaired in dry AMD.
+We have completed a pre-IND meeting with the FDA, and, after the completion of our ongoing preclinical studies, we intend to submit an Investigational New Drug, or IND, application to the FDA by the end of 2022, after which we plan to advance into a Phase 2 clinical trial, leveraging our knowledge of CT1812's preclinical and clinical profile to date.

 In addition, we are developing other product candidates in the area of synucleinopathies.
-Synucleinopathies are a group of degenerative diseases characterized by the abnormal accumulation of the alpha-synuclein protein in neural cell bodies, including Parkinson's disease, or PD, and dementia with Lewy bodies, or DLB.
+Synucleinopathies are a group of degenerative diseases characterized by the abnormal accumulation of the alpha-synuclein protein in neural cell bodies, including Parkinson's disease, or PD, and DLB.